wireapp/wire-docs/src/understand/federation/roadmap.rst

 * Federation with the production cloud version of wire.com will not yet be supported.

 .. note::
-   (Backend) Implementation Status July 2021:
+   A rough (Backend) Implementation Status as of July 2021:

    Completed for M1 scope:
      * Federator as Egress, and Ingress support to allow backend-backend communication
      * Long-running test environments
      * Backend Discovery via SRV records
+     * Backend allow list support
      * User search via exact handle
      * Get user profile, user clients, and prekeys for their clients
      * Create conversation with remote users